Why “Policy Implications” in Marine Science Often Fall Short

 How to be specific without overstepping

 You do not need certainty to be specific.
-You can say what your data supports and be honest about what it doesn't.
-You can distinguish between your findings and their implications without presenting those implications as inevitable.
-You can identify who the relevant decision-makers are and what decision your research speaks to, without telling them what to do.
+You can say what your data supports, be clear about where uncertainty lies, and make transparent the assumptions that connect your findings to their implications.
+You can distinguish between what you found and what it might mean in practice, without presenting those implications as inevitable or universally applicable.
+You can also identify who the relevant decision-makers are and what kinds of decisions your research informs, without prescribing a single course of action

-The question to ask yourself before you write the policy implications section of any paper, brief, or report is, in theory, simple.
-What would a manager or policymaker do differently as a result of knowing this?
-If you cannot answer that question specifically, the policy implications section is not ready.
+The question to ask yourself before writing the policy implications section of any paper, brief, or report is, in theory, simple: what might a manager or policymaker consider doing differently as a result of this?
+If you cannot answer that question, then your policy implications section is unlikely to offer much value.

 A shared problem

 It’s worth saying that the difficulties in getting good, solid research into policy and decision-making aren’t purely down to researchers not understanding the policy landscape.
 Policymakers, governance structures, and institutions also shape how evidence is used.
 The clarity of their stated priorities, the accessibility of their processes, and the structures they create to connect science and policy all make a difference.
-When those structures are absent or unclear, even well-intentioned research struggles to land.
+When those structures are absent or unclear, even well-intentioned research struggles to reach the discussions and decisions where it could be most useful.

 This is a shared challenge and one not easy to resolve.
 For researchers and organisations who want their ocean research to matter beyond academia, thinking more deliberately about how the work connects to the decisions being made is much more fruitful than making vague statements that, in all likelihood, will never reach policy and decision discussions.